ServiceStack/ServiceStack.OrmLite/README.md

   * Expressive power and flexibility - with access to IDbCommand and raw SQL
   * Cross platform - supports multiple dbs (currently: Sql Server, Sqlite, MySql, PostgreSQL, Firebird) running on both .NET and Mono platforms.

 In OrmLite: **1 Class = 1 Table**.
-There should be no surprising or hidden behaviour.
+There should be no surprising or hidden behaviour, the Typed API that produces the Query doesn't impact how results get intuitvely mapped to the returned POCO's which could be different to the POCO used to create the query, e.g. containing only a subset of the fields you want populated.

-Any non-scalar properties (i.e. complex types) are by default text blobbed in a schema-less text field using any of the [avilable pluggable text serializers](#pluggable-complex-type-serializers).
+Any non-scalar properties (i.e. complex types) are text blobbed by default in a schema-less text field using any of the [avilable pluggable text serializers](#pluggable-complex-type-serializers).
 Support for [POCO-friendly references](#reference-support-poco-style) is also available to provide a convenient API to persist related models.
 Effectively this allows you to create a table from any POCO type and it should persist as expected in a DB Table with columns for each of the classes 1st level public properties.

 # Download